-On the 1st of September 2019, Ofsted will be replacing the current ‘Common Inspection Framework’ with the ‘Education Inspection Framework’ or EIF.
-The new framework sets out how Ofsted will approach and conduct inspections in the various phases of education it regulates, including the Early Years.
+In September 2019, Ofsted replaced the current ‘Common Inspection Framework’ with the ‘Education Inspection Framework’ or EIF.
+The new framework sets out how Ofsted will now approach and conduct inspections in the various phases of education it regulates, including the Early Years.

 The advent of the EIF has caused much concern and consternation as people get their heads around new terminology and concepts, such as ‘cultural capital’, with myths and misinformation already circulating widely about what Ofsted are and are not looking for.

 My aim here is to share the knowledge I have gained and dispel some of the concerns people have about the EIF.
 I also want to discuss the potential impact of the EIF on those using digital technology to support their practice, including online systems that record observations, child development and support parent engagement, for example, Kinderly Together.